IQSS/datafest/DataFest-2020/Custom_Databases_for_Data_Management/installation.md

 Unfortunately, this must be done by hand via the Windows GUI interface.
 Although these instructions were written for Window 7 SP1, they may vary slightly for v8.1, or v10.
 Please adjust accordingly.
 If really stuck, see the HelpDesk volunteers in the DataFest concourse.

-1. From your Start / Search menu, look for 'ODBC', and run a program similar to "Data Sources (ODBC)" or the Control Panel "Set up data sources (ODBC)"
+1. From your Start / Search menu, look for 'ODBC', and run a program similar to "Data Sources (ODBC)" or the Control Panel "Set up data sources (ODBC)". **Please choose the 64-bit one** if you are presented with more than one choice.

 2. Click on the "Drivers" tab.
 You should see "SQLite3 ODBC Driver" listed here, among others: